 Like any optical device, fingerprint and hand scanners need to be calibrated, but currently, there is no standard method for doing so.

 “This is the first time a whole hand 3D target has been created to calibrate fingerprint scanners,” said Distinguished Professor Anil Jain from Michigan State University (MSU).

 “As a byproduct of this research, we realized a fake 3D hand, essentially a spoof, with someone’s fingerprints, could potentially allow a crook to steal the person’s identity to break into a vault, contaminate a crime scene or enter the country illegally,” Jain cautioned.

-Jain and his biometrics team were studying how to test and calibrate fingerprint scanners commonly used across the globe at police departments, airport immigration counters, banks and even amusement parks.
+Jain and his biometrics team studied how to test and calibrate fingerprint scanners commonly used across the globe at police departments, airport immigration counters, banks, and even amusement parks.

 To test the scanners, they created life-size 3D hand models complete with all five fingerprints.

 “Another application of this technology will be to evaluate the spoof-resistance of commercial fingerprint scanners.
 We have highlighted a security loophole and the limitations of existing fingerprint scanning technology; now it’s up to the scanner manufacturers to design a scanner that is spoof-resistant,” Jain noted in a university statement.

 - BEAUTY NOTEBOOK: SAIYAMI KHER’S BRIDAL LOOK FROM MIRZYA

 - Digital India’s website hacked?
 Google said so!

 - Bangladesh Arrests Main Suspect In Secular Blogger Murder Case